-A DDoS attack happens when cybercriminals make a computer, application, or network unavailable.
-Hackers accomplish their goal by sending an unusually large number of visits to a page, which overwhelms the server and crashes the website.
+This happens when cybercriminals make a computer, application, or network unavailable.
+Hackers accomplish their goal by sending an unusually large amount of visits to a page, which overwhelms the server and crashes the website.
 Because actual customers can’t access the page during the attack, the business loses sales during this time.

 Encryption scrambles your data, making it unreadable to anyone without the key.
 When credit card information travels from a mobile POS terminal to a bank, the data is scrambled while en route to the location.
 The receiver will have the key to unscramble the data and access the information.